Qing invasion of Joseon: Severance of diplomatic relations

-In February 1636, Later Jin envoys led by Inggūldai visited Joseon Korea to participate in the funeral of their late queen.
+In February 1636, Later Jin envoys led by Inggūldai visited Joseon to participate in the funeral of Joseon's late queen.
 However, as the envoys included 77 high-ranking officials from the recently conquered Mongolian tribes, the real purpose of the envoys was to boast the recent expansion of the Later Jin sphere of influence and examine the opinion of Joseon about the upcoming ascension of Hong Taiji as the "Emperor".
 The envoys informed King Injo about their ever-growing strength and requested celebration of Hong Taiji's ascension from Joseon.

 This greatly shocked Joseon, as the Ming Emperor was the only legitimate emperor from their perspective.
 It was followed by extremely hostile opinions growing towards Later Jin in both government and non-government sectors.
-Envoys themselves had to go through life-threatening experience as Sungkyunkwan students called for their execution and fully armed soldiers loitered around the places in the itinerary of the envoys.
-Finally, the envoys wore forced to evacuate from Joseon and return to Later Jin territory.
+Envoys themselves had to go through life-threatening experiences as Sungkyunkwan students called for their execution and fully armed soldiers loitered around the places in the itinerary of the envoys.
+Finally, the envoys were forced to evacuate from Joseon and return to Later Jin territory.
 The diplomatic relationship between Later Jin and Joseon was virtually severed.

 Hong Taiji became the Emperor in April 1636 and changed the name of his country from Later Jin to Qing.
 Envoys from Joseon who were at the ceremony refused to bow to the emperor.
-Although the emperor spared them, the Joseon envoys had to carry his message on their way home.
-It included denunciation of the past Joseon activities that were against the interest of Later Jin/Qing.
-The message also declared intention of invading Joseon unless they showed willingness to alter their policy by providing one of Joseon's princes as hostage.
+Although the emperor spared them, the Joseon envoys had to carry his message home.
+The message included denunciation of the past Joseon activities that were against the interest of Later Jin/Qing and also declared the intention of invading Joseon unless Joseon showed willingness to alter its policy by providing one of Joseon's princes as hostage.

 After confirming the message, hardliners against Qing gained voice in Joseon.
 They even requested execution of the envoys for failing to immediately destroy the message in front of Hong Taiji himself.
-In June 1636, Joseon eventually transmitted their message to Qing, which blamed Qing for deteriorating the relations between the two nations.
+In June 1636, Joseon eventually transmitted their message to Qing, which blamed Qing for the deteriorating relations between the two nations.

 Eve of battle

 Now, preparation for war was all that remained for Joseon.
-Contrary to the heat of support for war, voices of officials who suggested viable plans and strategies were not taken seriously.
-King Injo, who was still in part afraid of head-on clash with the mighty Qing army, listened to the advice of Choe Myeong-gil and Huang Sunwu, a Ming military advisor, and decided to dispatch peace seeking messengers to Shenyang in September 1636.
-Although the messengers gathered some intel about the situation of Shenyang, they were denied of any meeting with Hong Taiji.
+Contrary to those who supported a war, officials who suggested viable plans and strategies were not taken seriously.
+Instead, King Injo, afraid of head-on clash with the mighty Qing army, listened to the advice of Choe Myeong-gil and Huang Sunwu, a Ming military advisor, and decided to dispatch peace seeking messengers to Shenyang in September 1636.
+Although the messengers gathered some intelligence about the situation in Shenyang, they were denied a meeting with Hong Taiji.
 This further enraged hardliners in Joseon and led to the dismissal of Choe Myeong-gil from office.
-Although King Injo dispatched another team of messengers to Shenyang in early December, this was after the execution of the Qing plan to invade Joseon Korea on November 25.
+Although King Injo dispatched another team of messengers to Shenyang in early December, this was after the execution of the Qing plan to invade Joseon on November 25.